Example: Create a GitHub Issue or Linear Ticket from Email

 }

-GitHub's Create an issue endpoint accepts this directly and responds with the new issue's URL.
+The GitHub Create an issue endpoint accepts this body directly.
+It answers with the URL of the new issue.

 Linear

-Linear uses a single GraphQL endpoint, so the template wraps the email in a mutation.
+Linear has one GraphQL endpoint, so the template puts the email inside a mutation.

 Using the web UI